Health Effects of Radon Gas Exposure in the Home

 There is no known safe radon level and the health risks of low levels of radon are uncertain.

-EPA recommends homes be fixed if the radon level is 4 pCi/L (picocurries per liter) or more.
-Because there is no known safe level of exposure to radon, EPA also recommends that Americans consider fixing their home for radon levels between 2 pCi/L and 4 pCi/L
+EPA recommends homes implement mitigation if the radon level is 4 pCi/L (picocurries per liter) or more.
+Because there is no known safe level of exposure to radon, EPA also recommends that Americans consider fixing their home for radon levels between 2 pCi/L and 4 pCi/L.

 To make sure your home has a safe radon level, you should test regularly.
 If the levels are high, then you should work with your local radon-certified professional to install a radon mitigation system to bring your home’s radon levels down.